Alireza Beiranvand: Senior team

+2018 FIFA World Cup

 During the 2018 FIFA World Cup qualification, first-choice goalkeeper Alireza Haghighi was denied a visa for entry to Guam ahead of their fixture, alongside left back Ehsan Hajsafi.
 Beiranvand was thus given his first competitive start for the senior team.
 However, he was given a straight red in the 72nd minute for a foul on Guam midfielder Dylan Naputi, less than a minute after Iran had used up all of their substitutions, forcing defender Ezzatollah Pourghaz to take on goalkeeper duties.

 During the final round of the 2018 FIFA World Cup qualification, Beiranvand became Iran's starting goalkeeper, replacing Alireza Haghighi.
 In May 2018, he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.

 In Iran's last match of the 2018 World Cup, Beiranvand saved a penalty from Cristiano Ronaldo, as Iran drew 1–1 with Portugal.
-Beiranvand was the starting goalkeeper of the Iran squad at the Asian cup 2019.
+Beiranvand was the starting goalkeeper of the Iran squad at the 2019 AFC Asian Cup.
 He was again in the spotlight when he saved a penalty from Ahmed Mubarak Al-Mahaijri, as Iran won 2–0 against Oman.
 He was again in the spotlight when he saved a penalty from the captain of Cambodia, as Iran won 14–0 against Cambodia.

 He was Iran's starting goalkeeper at the 2022 FIFA World Cup, but during the match against England he collided with defender Majid Hosseini; after a lengthy medical treatment on the field, he was allowed to continue, but appeared disoriented and minutes later lied down on the ground and requested a substitution, after which he was taken to a nearby hospital.
 Headway called the decision to keep him on the field an "utter disgrace" and an "abject failure" of the concussion protocol.
-He was replaced by Hossein Hosseini, who remained in the starting position for the next match against Wales; Beiranvand then returned for the third group stage match against the United States.
+He was replaced by Hossein Hosseini, who remained in the starting position for the next match against Wales national football team; Beiranvand then returned for the third group stage match against the United States.

 Style of play

 Beiranvand's main trait is his ability to take very long throws.
 In the 2015 AFC Champions League Round of 16 against Al Ahli, Beiranvand made a throw that reached 60m.
 On 24 November 2014, he provided an assist against Tractor Sazi by throwing the ball into the opponent's half.
 Beiranvand is good in aerial duels and has been praised for his athleticism, "outstanding shot-stopping", acrobatic dives, and quick reflexes.

+He, along with Zahra Khajavi, are known as the record holders of the longest hand throws in Iranian football.